microsoft/MIDI/README.md

 * Virtual / App-to-App MIDI
 * Basic end-user settings app

-The majority of this infrastructure development will be done by the core team, mentioned below.
-We certainly encourage you to participate in testing and in pull requests as you have suggestions.
+The majority of this infrastructure development will be done by the core team.
+We certainly encourage you to participate in testing and in contributing pull requests as you have suggestions.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for how to contribute.

 ### Longer-term project features